petersli/falcon/README.md

-This is supporting code for our submission to PyTorch's Summer Hackathon at Facebook in Menlo Park, California.
+This is supporting code for our submission to PyTorch's Summer Hackathon at Facebook.
 Made By: [Peter Li](petersli.com), [John Guibas](github.com/jtguibas), [Tejpal Virdi](github.com/tejpalv)

 # PyTorch Falcon